 - Prices change all the time – so always check current prices by clicking the price links or the “buy from” links.

-Finally, please check all specifications, dimensions, compatibilities and so on for yourself before buying.
+Please check all specifications, dimensions, compatibilities and so on for yourself before buying.
 We try our hardest, but we’re only human and just because we say something may be suitable for you, doesn’t mean it is.
 Do your homework – it’s part of the fun!
-If you find errors, or have any suggestions, tell us here.
-And happy controller hunting…
+If you find errors, or have any suggestions, do tell us here.
+Finally, if you find this completely free resource useful, please help the community by liking it below, so more people can choose their gear wisely, save money and get the best possible start in digital DJing.
+Thanks!

-The controllers are listed alphabetically.
-But if you know what you’re looking for, here are some quick links straight to the controllers.
-You can get back to this table easily from each controller listing.
+The controllers are listed below and across the following pages alphabetically by brand then model.
+Here are some quick links straight to them.
+You can get back to this table easily from each controller listing by clicking the link above the title.

 Controller type: all-in-one; Launched: February 2011; Intended platform/s: PC/Mac; Supplied DJ software: none; Audio interface: no; Software decks controllable: 4; Power: USB; Size & weight: 11.4 x 2.4 x 14.2″ (290 x 60 x 360mm), 6.1lb (2.8 kg)